 Bachelor of Science, Major Program

-The Bachelor of Science, Major program is designed for students wanting to specialize in biology/life science.
+The Bachelor of Science (BSc), Major program is designed for you if you want to specialize in biology/life sciences.
 Communication skills and computer literacy are promoted, and you have the option to do one Directed Studies course.

 What Can You Do With This Credential?

-Meaghan Buisson, an 11-time international medalist and World Record holder in the sport of inline speed skating, juggled professional sport with online education to gain a Bachelor of Science with a major in Biology/Life Sciences.
-Buisson is using this degree to pursue graduate level studies.
+Meaghan Buisson, an 11-time international medalist and world-record holder in the sport of inline speed skating, juggled professional sport with university education to gain a BSc, Major in Biology/Life Sciences.
+Buisson is using this degree toward graduate-level studies.

-Maureen Huggard used her Bachelor of Science, Major in Biology/Life Science degree to help her gain acceptance into a Masters in Land Reclamation, Remediation and Restoration program.
+Maureen Huggard used her BSc, Major in Biology/Life Sciences degree to help her gain acceptance into a Masters in Land Reclamation, Remediation and Restoration program.

-Many Science graduates are highly successful and have gone on to science careers in medicine, veterinary medicine, medical genetics, elementary and high school teaching, resource management, high tech industry, biotechnology, optometry, pharmacy, dentistry, wildlife management, respiratory therapy and more.
+Many BSc graduates are highly successful and are pursuing careers in medicine, veterinary medicine, medical genetics, elementary and high school teaching, resource management, high tech industry, biotechnology, optometry, pharmacy, dentistry, wildlife management, respiratory therapy and more.